Kalab21/newrepo/README.md

 # newrepo
-Hello it is my README file
+Hello, this is my updated README file.
-I added the standard devision document.
+I have added the Standard Deviation document and made the necessary fixes to keep this repository clear, organized, and ready for review.